unkyulee/micro-journal/readme.md

 ## Sixth iteration: Digital Typewriter

 Bringing Revision 2 back to life with an upgraded, foldable enclosure that offers extra protection against the relentless curiosity of the twin boys.
-Powered by a Raspberry Pi Zero 2W, it features a 48-key mini keyboard and side knobs for easy scrolling—much like a modern take on the classic typewriter.
+Powered by a Raspberry Pi Zero 2W, it features a 48-key mini keyboard and side knobs for easy scrolling.
+A modern take on the classic typewriter.

 [Buy from my Tindie Shop] TBD